LesJahames/mindustry-hacked/README.md

 ## Special

-* FL4GSH1P (This unit is produced by Core: H4CK3D, controlled by player / Builds quickly, Mines very fast, Mines just about everything, Durable, Moderately dangerous, Fast & Agile)
+* FL4GSH1P (This unit is produced by Core: H4CK3D, controlled by player / Builds quickly, Mines very fast, Mines just about everything, Durable, Dangerous, Fast & Agile)

 > The FL4GSH1P was built to allow players who like fighting, and built for players who also like building.